LoMagnette/lomagnette.github.io/content/posts/2025-11-28-A2A/index.md

     %% 1.
 Neo submits the task
     Neo->>Smith: Submit Task
-    Note right of Smith: Smith receives the task Smith->>Smith: Accept Task<br/>Set status = SUBMITTED
+    Note right of Smith: Smith receives the task Smith->>Smith: Accept Task<br/>Set state = SUBMITTED

     %% 2.
 Smith starts working
-    Note right of Smith: Smith starts working on the task Smith->>Smith: Update status = WORKING
+    Note right of Smith: Smith starts working on the task Smith->>Smith: Update state = WORKING

     %% 3.
 Smith needs more input
-    Note over Smith: Needs more information to continue Smith->>Smith: Update status = INPUT REQUIRED
+    Note over Smith: Needs more information to continue Smith->>Smith: Update state = INPUT REQUIRED
     Smith->>Neo: Request additional information

     %% 4.
 Neo responds, work continues
     Neo-->>Smith: Provide requested information
-    Smith->>Smith: Update status = WORKING<br/>Continue task
+    Smith->>Smith: Update state = WORKING<br/>Continue task

     Note over Neo,Smith: Agents interact and collaborate<br/>beyond simple client-server

     %% 5.
-Smith completes the task and returns Artifact Smith->>Smith: Complete work<br/>Update status = COMPLETED
+Smith completes the task and returns Artifact Smith->>Smith: Complete work<br/>Update state = COMPLETED
     Smith-->>Neo: Send Artifact (task result)
     Note left of Neo: Artifact can include<br/>text, audio, image, ...
 {/}

 ### What could go wrong?

-We all know that things don't always go as planned, to handle that A2A has a couple of useful statuses that we'll go through in the following sections.
+We all know that things don't always go as planned, to handle that A2A has a couple of useful states that we'll go through in the following sections.

 Let's imagine that `Smith` is working on a task and for some reason fails at some point.
-In that case, the task status will be updated to `FAILED`. `Smith` will then send a message to `Neo` explaining what went wrong.
+In that case, the task state will be updated to `FAILED`. `Smith` will then send a message to `Neo` explaining what went wrong.
 {#mermaid}
 sequenceDiagram
 autonumber